Maltby Street Market: Local area

 LASSCO Ropewalk Timber Yard on Maltby Street.

 The area around Maltby Street has historically been constituted of a mixture of workers’ housing, light industrial units, warehouses and small manufactories and was the traditional location of leather tanneries and rope walks for the making of rigging and cable for shipping in the age of sail.
 Within half a mile of Maltby Street Market there are a number of built relics of London's industrial heritage.
 These include Bevington & Sons Neckinger Mills, the Sarsons vinegar factory of 1814, The Leathersellers College of 1909, Hepburn and Gale's tannery complex, the Alaska buildings and the Anchor Brewery at Tower Bridge among many others.

 The railway arches which run the length of the market were built between 1836 and 1839 for the London and Greenwich Railway, the capital's first steam railway and the earliest elevated railway in the world.
 The line still carries Southeastern trains at regular intervals From London Bridge to Greenwich and the wider South East.

 After the removal of Islington's Caledonian Market to Bermondsey Square in 1950 many of the small warehouses and railway arches around Maltby Street were taken up by antiques and furniture dealers.
 Subsequently, the rezoning of the area to permit the construction new dwellings has led to the dispersal and replacement of these small warehouses with housing stock and an alteration of the character of the area giving it a mixed-residential neighbourhood feel.

-The market itself occupies a narrow private yard belonging to LASSCO, a long established salvage and reclamation company specialising in reclaimed floorboards.
+The market itself occupies a narrow private yard belonging to the London Architectural Salvage and Supply Co (LASSCO), a long established salvage and reclamation company specialising in reclaimed floorboards.
 The space was first offered as a site for the fledgling food market in 2009 as a way of utilising the salvage yard on quiet weekends.
 The Market now runs the length of the LASSCO yard every weekend with the firm packing away its reclaimed timber and machinery on Friday to make way for the market stalls.